Breed Advice 1928

 Although the Marsh Daisy is now getting fairly well known, I shall write of it here as a new breed for the benefit of any reader who may not have seen it, or read anything about it.

+The Marsh Daisy is a semi-tight feathered bird and any casual observer who has any knowledge of Old English Game, Leghorns and the Malay, can see these three breeds have been used in its evolution.
 It presents the upstanding features of the O.E.G. and carries the bright, alert and active features of the Leghorn.
 The Malay blood is not so evident in all specimens but evidence of its presence can be detected in any flock of Marsh Daisies, some specimens showing it very distinctly.
 It is owing to the combined influence of the first-named that the Marsh Daisy gives the observer a graceful, clear-cut and symmetrical appearance not often met with in the domestic fowl.
 Its neat head (we debar excessive head finishings), its alert carriage and the graceful lines of its contour combine to make it one of the prettiest breeds.

 The photo on the left is a BUFF MARSH DAISY COCK - The property of Mrs J Larkins